On-Chip Parametric Synchronization of a Dissipative Kerr Soliton Microcomb

 \textit{Acknowledgment---} G.M.
 K.S and M.E. acknowledge partial funding support from Marsden Fund of the Royal Society Te Apārangi [Grant No. 23-UOA-071].
 G.M and K.S acknowledge partial funding support from the Space Vehicles Directorate of the Air Force Research Laboratory and the NIST-on-a-chip program of the National Institute of Standards and Technology.
-P.S and C.M. acknowledges support from the Air Force Office of Scientific Research (Grant No. FA9550-20-1-0357) and the National Science Foundation (Grant No. ECCS-18-07272).
+P.S and C.M. acknowledges support from the Air Force Office of Scientific Research (Grant No. FA9550-20-1-0357), the National Science Foundation (Grant No. ECCS-18-07272), and by a collaborative agreement 2022138-142232 and 2023200-142386 with the National Center for Manufacturing Sciences as a sub-award from US DoD cooperative agreement HQ0034-20-2-0007.
 We thank Logan Courtright and Usman Javid for insightful feedback.
-G.M dedicates this work to T.B.M -- always.
+G.M. thanks T.B.M.

 \onecolumngrid

 \appendixpage {S.\arabic{section}} \thefigure{S.\arabic{figure}}